-Maryland does not allow dual agency however, designated agency is allowed.
+Maryland allows designated agency in real estate transactions.
 What does this mean?

 Designated agency is when the seller's agent and the buyer's agent are affiliated with the same broker.
 In order for this type of relationship to legally occur, both the buyer and seller must agree to this in writing.
 Agents practicing this type of dual agency are still required to keep all bargaining details and client motivations confidential.

 The listing brokerage has a signed agreement with a seller.
 They’ve agreed to protect the seller's best interest in a transaction.
 How can the listing brokerage offer the same terms to a buyer?